What Factors Contribute to the Valuation of a Company?

 Revenue and revenue growth

 An analyst doesn’t just want to know that your company plans to grow, they want to understand how and what that growth looks like.
-For example, let’s say a company wants to growth 5% in the next year.
+For example, let’s say a company wants to grow 5% in the next year.
 Management should be able to discuss where that 5% will come from and what impact that has on the bottom line.
 This discussion should center on questions such as;

 - What percentage of the prior year’s revenue is recurring or comes from customers you know you can count on?